e10m/WESley/README.md

 **NOTE**: This requires the Nextflow work directory and cache

 ### Work Directory
 Nextflow creates a `work/` directory containing temporary files and intermediate outputs.
-This directory can become quite large (100GB+) and should be cleaned periodically:
+This directory can become quite large (100GB - 2 TB) and should be cleaned periodically:
 ```bash
 # Clean work directory after successful completion
 nextflow clean -f